miyagawa/rack-vcr/README.md

 ## Usage

-TODO: Write usage instructions here
+TBD

-## Development
+## Notes

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake rspec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+There's a few similar gems available on Rubygems and GitHub:

+* [VCR::Middleware::Rack](https://www.relishapp.com/vcr/vcr/v/1-6-0/docs/middleware/rack) - Records *outgoing* HTTP requests inside a Rack application.
+Quite opposite to what Rack::VCR gem does.
+* [rack-recorder](https://github.com/kodev/rack-recorder) - Essentially the same with Rack::VCR, but is very limited in what it does.
+It doesn't export the captured transaction in VCR compatible format.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/rack-vcr.
+Bug reports and pull requests are welcome on GitHub at https://github.com/miyagawa/rack-vcr.

+## Author

+Tatsuhiko Miyagawa

 ## License